AlexGReyes/Labyrinth_Game/README.md

 While I was learning Unity at The Tech Academy, I developed the following projects:

-I am very grateful to the school staff (Adam, Rick, Patrick and others) and especially Andy, who were present throughout the course.
-Thanks to all.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Projects